AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/1_qc_filtering.md

 - Data Loading & Preparation - Load AnnData and calculate QC metrics
 - Basic QC Filtering - Apply thresholds and label low-quality cells
 - Doublet Detection - Train VAE and SOLO models to identify doublet cells
+- Incongruous Gene Pair Analysis - Calculate percentage of gene pairs where 2 genes which are not typically found together, co-occur
+- Incongruous Genes Analysis - Compares the expression levels for each gene in an incongruous pair and calculates the perentage of the lower-expressed gene relative to the total number of genes expressed in each cell
 - Results Saving - Save filtered data with QC annotations

 ## Input Files
 - `*_pre.h5ad` - Segmented AnnData file
+- `inconguent_gene*.csv` - Reference table of incongruous gene pairs (optional)
 - `params.json` - Configuration file with filtering parameters

 ### Required Metadata Columns: